daidensacha/buttonStyler/README.md

     - **Footer** \- Simple Footer with the social links from the Navbar replicated, as above so below.
 - **Functional Requirements**

-    - **Color Pickers** \- Will open when clicked and will have an input so users can enter a specific color if they want or use the mouse cursor.
+    - **Color Pickers** \- Will open when clicked and will have an input so users can enter a specific color if they want.
+They can also use the mouse cursor to select a color.
 Form inputs have set default values, so there is a designed button to start.
     - **Range Selectors** \- The value will be displayed when the user changes it.
 As a guide, I will set default minimum and maximum values for different attributes for the user.
     - **Toggle Switches** \- Users will be able to disable or enable some fields of inputs to include or exclude them from the button styling.
 Not everyone likes a pizza with the works.
     - **Navbar** \- Fixed Navbar, with a toggle button so users will be able to open the off-canvas and see a list of valuable resources.
     - **Copy to clipboard** \- Users will be able to copy the CSS style easily, and there will be visual feedback to confirm the Copy is successful.
     - **Gradients** \- Users will be able to select colors to create gradients.
 A start color, end color, and a direction are required to compile CSS rules for cross-browser compatibility.
     - **Contact form** \- Users can access the contact form from the Navbar or Footer.
-By clicking on the email icon will open the modal with the contact form.
+Clicking on the email icon will open the modal with the contact form.
 It will include validation, and they will be able to send a message.
 A message will inform the user of the message submission's success or failure.
     - **Accordion** \- There will be multiple levels of forms containing fieldsets of grouped inputs providing values to compile CSS rules.
 The user will work through the different style attributes and see the result live as they change the style values.
 The Accordion will have one Form open at a time
     - **Demo button** \- The user will add their button text, colors, style attributes by changing the values of the form inputs.
 The change in values will be updated live to the demo button.
 The user can change the button's background color to see how it looks against the intended background color.
     - **CSS Output display** \- The CSS markup will be output into a display next to the Form and below the button.